tfaits/shiny_kmeans_tutorial/README.md

 shiny app into easy to understand steps, adding a few shiny elements at a time.
 You can follow along and build the app using the template.

+The tenth file includes a few additions to the example app, including themes, actionButtons and reactiveEvents, and plotly.